 - In a large metal saucepan, melt the butter over medium heat.
 Remove from heat and add the chocolate.
 Let the chocolate sit in the hot butter for about 2 minutes to melt, then stir until smooth.
 Stir in the cocoa powder, coffee/water mixture, salt and vanilla.

 - Add the peanut butter to the chocolate mixture and stir until blended, then pour the chocolate peanut butter mixture into the egg mixture and stir until blended.
 Stir in in peanuts, but hold off on stirring in the chocolate chips if the batter is still warm.
+Let it cool, then add the chocolate chips.

 - Pour the mixture in the pan.
 Make the peanut butter swirl mixture (you can double it if you want) by mixing 1 tablespoon of unsweetened peanut butter with 1 teaspoon of melted butter and ½ teaspoon of honey.
 Taste test, then add a dash of salt if you want.
 Drop mixture by spoonfuls over top of batter and drag a knife through to make a swirl pattern.
 Sprinkle chocolate chips over the top.